SPM-Job-Portal-App/spm_fullstack/README.md

-# Backend Application README
+# Full stack application README

-This README provides instructions for setting up and running the backend for the "SPM Backend" project.
+This README provides instructions for setting up and running the backend for the "SPM Role Application" project.

 ## Prerequisites